 Broadband LEDs

-LED light sources are typically more expensive than incandescent and gas discharge lamps, but their extended lifetimes mean they need to be replaced much less often, making them cheaper in the long run.
-They are also significantly more efficient as there is no energy lost through heat and their “warm up” and “cool down” times are instantaneous.
-Broadband LEDs can be powered over USB, are less fragile than lamp type light sources, and do not contain hazardous gases.
+Broadband LED light sources are typically more expensive than incandescent and gas discharge lamps, but their extended lifetimes mean they need to be replaced much less often, making them cheaper in the long run.
+They are also significantly more efficient, no energy is lost through heat and their “warm up” and “cool down” times are instantaneous.
+Broadband LEDs are also less fragile than other lamps and do not contain hazardous gases.

 Tungsten Halogen